halirutan/WolframLanguage-Google-Prettify/README.md

 This difference is not noticeable and since the `lang-mma.min.js` Trie version (88kB) is much smaller than the alternative pattern
 `lang-mma-alternative-regex.min.js` (127kB), I would suggest to use the Trie version.
 However, if readability counts because you want to check easily if a symbol is included in the regex, then the alternative pattern version is to be preferred.
+You can perform your own performance tests by using

+- [this page](https://halirutan.github.io/WolframLanguage-Google-Prettify/JSHighlighter/performance-page-trie-regex.html) for testing the Trie version of the regex
+- [this page](https://halirutan.github.io/WolframLanguage-Google-Prettify/JSHighlighter/performance-page-alternative-regex.html) for using the alternative pattern version of the regex

 ### Repository Structure